 Whilst each boy is different, boys hold a unique set of characteristics which influence the way they learn and grow.
-Boys tend to prefer their learning to be more active and hands-on.
+They tend to prefer their learning to be more active and hands-on.
 Traditionally, within a co-educational setting, learning is significantly weighted to a female style of learning.
-Most boys need to be practical and physical, working in short bursts and understanding why they are learning something.
+Most boys benefit from working in shorter bursts and understanding the purpose of why they are learning something.

 Boys face different social challenges to girls, maturing and developing at different rates.
 Newcastle School for Boys provides a supportive and encouraging environment for boys to feel comfortable and confident in facing these challenges.

-However, whilst the benefits of a boys only classroom are widely evidenced, the importance of socialising with the opposite sex for a boy’s development and preparation for the real world is recognised.
-The School has great links with Westfield School and other girls’ schools, putting on joint performances, sharing social activities and going on combined school trips, allowing boys the best of both worlds.
+However, whilst the benefits of a boys only classroom are widely evidenced, the importance of learning and socialising with girls as preparation for life beyond the classroom is essential.
+The School shares strong links with local girls’ schools, putting on joint performances, sharing social activities and going on combined school trips, allowing boys the best of both worlds.

 An excellent education for boys is not laissez-faire – boys will be boys – in its approach.
-Neither does it try to make boys more like girls.
-An excellent education for boys acknowledges boys as individuals and is built around an understanding of those boys and how they learn and develop.
+An excellent education for boys acknowledges each pupil as individuals and is built around an understanding of those individuals and how they learn and develop.

 Exceptional pastoral care to ensure all boys’ needs are met